 Or, it may happen too late.
 That is really bad.

-“Let women make an informed decision about which management they prefer… fulling inform mothers about the uncertainties of pregnancy dating.” — Skalkido, et al. 2010
+“Let women make an informed decision about which management they prefer… fully inform mothers about the uncertainties of pregnancy dating.” — Skalkido, et al. 2010